South African Nuclear Energy Corporation: History

+Mr David Nicholls chairs the Necsa Group board since January 2020 and was reappointed by Minister of Mineral Resources and Energy, Mr Gwede Mantashe in January 2023.
+The board presence and continuity are accredited for the entity's governance improvement and stability.

+In 2021, cabinet approved of a multi-purpose reactor (MPR) which will replace the SAFARI-1.

 Operations

 Necsa replaced the country's Atomic Energy Corporation.
 Apart from several ancillary functions, the main functions of Necsa are to undertake and promote research and development in the field of nuclear energy and related technologies; to process and store nuclear material and other restricted material; and to co-ordinate with other organisations in matters falling within these spheres.
 Apart from its main operations at Pelindaba, Necsa also operates the Vaalputs radioactive waste disposal facility.
 The corporation also serves the State's other nuclear institutional obligations.
-The chief executive officer of Necsa is Mr. Phumzile Tshelane since 1 September 2012.
+The chief executive officer of Necsa is Mr. Loyiso Tyabashe since 1 January 2021.

-Necsa is organisationally divided into a commercial group, Pelindaba Technology (PT), which conducts business in a variety of products and markets and another group, Pelindaba Nuclear Institute (PNI), which is concerned with statutory functions, R&D, support and facility operations.
-Pelindaba Technology (PT) is a portfolio of businesses of which Nuclear Technology Products (NTP) is a division and serves the international markets for radiation-based technology and products.
-Also, the Uranium Enrichment Corporation of South Africa, Ltd. (UCOR) which operated a facility at Valindaba (known as the 'Y' plant) to produce HEU.
+Necsa has two subsidiaries, which are NTP Radioisotopes SOC is a company that serves the international markets for radiation-based technology and products such as nuclear medicine for diagnosis and treatment of cancer.
+Pelchem SOC is the second subsidiary which produces fluorochemicals for industrial applications and household.

-Necsa employs some 1,400 people in diverse areas such as physics, engineering, chemistry and electronics.
+Necsa employs some 1,700 people in diverse areas such as nuclear physicists, engineering, chemistry and electronics.
 With changes in the country's positioning on nuclear involvement and South Africa's re-entry into world markets in 1990, a decision was taken to focus the organisation on commercially driven projects.
 Today, Necsa supplies a wide range of products and services to South African and foreign market sectors with the SAFARI-1 reactor as the cornerstone of the commercial isotope production programme.
 This research reactor at Pelindaba, SAFARI-1 produces medical isotopes such as Molybdenum-99 which are sold globally by the NTP.
 The NTP Radioisotopes Group had sales of 1.222 billion ZAR (€75M) in 2016.